- Vol 1: General - Topics Chapters Overview

 - FHWA may issue a 150-day statute of limitations (SOL) on claims against USDOT and other federal agencies for certain environmental and other approval actions.
 The 150-day SOL starts from the date that notice is published in the Federal Register by FHWA.
 A SOL notice can be used for a highway project regardless of the category of documentation used under NEPA.
 It is expected that notices will be published for most EIS projects and many EA projects, but not for projects that are CEs.

-Purpose: NEPA requires all federal agencies to consider environmental factors through a systematic interdisciplinary approach before committing to a course of action.
+Purpose: This act requires all federal agencies to consider environmental factors through a systematic interdisciplinary approach before committing to a course of action.
 The NEPA process is an overall framework for the environmental evaluation of federal actions.

 The following quotation from NEPA describes the heart of the law.